iamsayan/wp-auto-republish/README.md

 ### From within WordPress
 1. Visit 'Plugins > Add New'.
-1. Search for 'WP Auto Republish'.
+1. Search for 'RevivePress'.
 1. Activate WP Last Modified Info from your Plugins page.
 1. Go to "after activation" below.

 ### Manually
 1. Upload the `wp-auto-republish` folder to the `/wp-content/plugins/` directory.
-1. Activate WP Auto Republish plugin through the 'Plugins' menu in WordPress.
+1. Activate RevivePress plugin through the 'Plugins' menu in WordPress.
 1. Go to "after activation" below.

 ### After activation
-1. After activation go to 'Settings > WP Auto Republish'.
+1. After activation go to 'Settings > RevivePress'.
 1. Enable/disable options and save changes.

 ### Frequently Asked Questions